Table of Contents

 Ber, desert apple, Indian plum or Indian Jujube is a well-known economical and medicinal tree.
 Its small fruits (known as Ber in India) are very nutritious and tasty.
 These fruits contain vitamin C, sugar, minerals, calcium, phosphorus, iron, and carotene, proteins, fat, and carbohydrates.
 The fruits are also rich in B group of vitamins i.e. Thiamine, Niacin and Riboflavin and beta carotene.
 Ber fruits are medically proven to be effective in relieving chest pain and vomiting sensation.

 Ber is a medicinal tree and its various parts, such as leaves, roots, bark, seeds are used from time immemorial to treat wide range of ailments.
 Medicinally, the fruits of wild variety are astringent, pain relieving, cooling, stomachic and styptic (check bleeding by contracting the tissues or blood vessels).
 The ripe fruits of cultivated variety are mild laxative and expectorant.
-The leaves of tree are astringent and causes sweating on oral use.
+The leaves of the tree are astringent and causes sweating on oral use.
 The roots are applied externally on rheumatism, gout and similar conditions.

 The botanical name of Ber or Indian Jujube is Ziziphus mauritiana Lamk and it belongs to the family Rhamnaceae.
 The synonyms of species are Ziziphus jujuba (Lam.)
 Gaertn. non-Mill. and Rhamnus jujuba L. Its taxonomical classification is as given below:-